lironfarzam/CV-Camera-Projection-computer-vision/README.md

 The main file for the program is camera.m.

 ## Author Information
-This program was written by Liron Parzam, a master's student in computer science at Hadassah College, Jerusalem. contact information:
+This program was written by:
+Liron Parzam, a master's student in computer science at Hadassah College, Jerusalem.
+### contact information:
 Email: lironfa@edu.hac.ac.il